This is a comprehensive list of all the Blockstack FAQs.

 Can Blockstack applications interact with Bitcoin?
 Ethereum?
 Other blockchains?

 Traditionally the term mining in cryptocurrency refers to the process of contributing compute resources to the network and earning a reward.
 In the Blockstack Ecosystem, instead of just mining through computation, developers mine by building apps and the Blockstack community funds them simply for being pioneers in the emerging Blockchain software market.

 We believe app mining represents a revolution in app funding, allowing small teams to bootstrap without advertising or venture capital.
 Each month, qualifying apps compete for funding.
 Qualified apps are evaluated and ranked by expert app reviewers.
 The better your app, the higher payout you earn.

+The pilot run began on December 1st 2018, with 34 Blockstack Apps enrolled.
+A previous alpha run in Oct 2018 included 17 Blockstack apps.
 App mining is a new mining model that we expect will evolve and improve over time.
 We look forward to feedback from our community regarding the App Mining process and program.